'Emoji Movie' barely escapes 0% on Rotten Tomatoes

 Scott Eastwood's hopes of following in his father Clint Eastwood's footsteps stumbled briefly after the release of "Dawn Patrol."
 The revenge surfer film quickly wiped out in theaters.

-"'Superbabies:' Baby Geniuses 2" (2004)
+"Superbabies: Baby Geniuses 2" (2004)

 Critics didn't like 1999's "Baby Geniuses," and they definitely didn't like its sequel.
-Names like Jon Voight and Scott Baio couldn't burp this film to life.
+Names like Jon Voight and Scott Baio couldn't burp "Superbabies: Baby Geniuses 2" to life.

 "Jaws: The Revenge" (1987)

 The fourth and final movie in the "Jaws" franchise sank with critics and audiences.
-Along with a 0% fresh rating, the film was nominated for seven Razzies.
+Along with a 0% fresh rating, "Jaws: The Revenge" was nominated for seven Razzies.